-Becoming a Pastoral Leader in the Episcopal Church in Colorado
+Becoming a Pastoral Leader in

 Guidelines for selection and training of pastoral leaders are established by the bishop.
-A pastoral leader is to be trained, examined, and found competent in the Holy Scriptures, spiritual practices, the BCP and Hymnal, the conduct of public worship, leading reflections and Christian formation, church history, the church’s doctrine as set forth in the Creeds and An Outline of the Faith (the Catechism, BCP, pp. 845-862), parish administration, appropriate canons, and pastoral care.
+A pastoral leader is to be trained, examined, and found competent in the Holy Scriptures, the Book of Common Prayer and Hymnal, the conduct of public worship, offering reflections on scripture, leading Christian formation, church history, the church’s doctrine as set forth in the Creeds and An Outline of the Faith (BCP pp. 845-862), parish administration, appropriate canons, and pastoral care.

 Pastoral leaders are individuals with exceptional spiritual and personal maturity, with demonstrated gifts in conducting worship, administration, discernment, pastoral care, Christian formation, and proclamation.